Digital & Tech Glossary

 Micro-Interactions

-Small, functional animations or responses that provide feedback during user interactions, enhancing usability and engagement.
+Small, functional animations or responses that provide instant feedback during user interactions, making digital experiences feel intuitive and alive.

 Microservices

-An architectural approach where applications are built as independent, loosely coupled services.
+An architectural approach where applications are built as independent, loosely coupled services that can be deployed and scaled separately for faster development.

 Minification

-Process of removing unnecessary characters from code files to reduce file size without changing functionality.
+Process of removing unnecessary characters from code files to reduce file size without changing functionality, improving website loading speeds.

 Mixpanel

-A product analytics platform focused on tracking user interactions and behaviors within digital products.
+A product analytics platform that tracks user interactions and behaviors within digital products to optimize user experience and drive product decisions.

 Mobile-First Design

-A design approach that prioritizes mobile experience before expanding to larger screens.
+A design approach that prioritizes mobile experience before expanding to larger screens, ensuring optimal usability across all devices.

 Modal